Quadraphonic sound: Radio broadcast formats

 There were some experiments done with radio broadcasts (e.g., a Cliff Richard concert by the BBC, whose earliest quadraphonic broadcast was in July 1974), but they were short-lived.

 One of the longest-lived radio broadcasts was WQSR-FM "Quad 102½" in Sarasota, Florida.
 Throughout most of the 1970s this station broadcast a signal which could be tuned as two separate stations with conventional stereo receivers.

 San Francisco classical music station KKHI-FM broadcast the San Francisco Opera in "compatible" (that is, matrix-encoded) quadraphonic format during the 1970s, as did Chicago station WFMT's live "Chicago Lyric Opera" broadcasts.

 KRMH-FM ("Good Karma Radio")(San Marcos/Austin, Texas) broadcast in "Quad Stereo" in the early 1970s from its studios and transmitter near Buda, Texas.

 WWWW-FM (W4-QUAD 106.7) (Detroit) broadcast QS encoded quadraphonic sound in 1974.

 KEXL-FM ("KEXL 104.5") (San Antonio, Texas) broadcast in "Quadraphonic" in the early to mid 1970s from its studios in a high-rise office building off Main Plaza.

 Seattle station KIRO-FM 100.7 later branded as KSEA 101 broadcast several hours daily between 1973 and early 1976 encoded SQ quadraphonic music.
 Sunday morning's "Music and the Spoken Word" from Salt Lake's Mormon Tabernacle was in SQ quad.

 Matrix H was developed by BBC engineers in 1977 to carry quadraphonic sound via FM radio in a way which would be most compatible with existing mono and stereo receivers.

 Quadraphonic test programmes were made for BBC Radio 3 and BBC Radio 4, including plays and The Proms.

 The existing matrix formats were tested first.
-The "H" has no meaning; they called the first matrix assessed Matrix A, and then worked through the alphabet.
-Matrix H emerged as the best solution for mono compatibility and radio transmission, yet there was no specific commercially available decoder for it.
+The "H" does not stand for a word; they called the first matrix they assessed Matrix A, and then worked through the alphabet.
+Matrix H emerged as the best solution for mono compatibility and radio transmission, but there was no specific commercially available decoder for it.

 The BBC later cooperated with the developers of Ambisonics to produce BBC/NRDC System HJ.
 This was based on tolerance zones designed to include modified versions of both Matrix H and the prototype two-channel encoding of Ambisonics, known as System 45J.
 Subsequently, the Nippon-Columbia UMX matrix was brought into the standard, leading to the final UHJ name now associated with Ambisonics.